Money & duty free for Brazil

 • 12L of alcohol.

-if arriving via air or sea: The total value of the above items should not exceed US$1000 with up to 20 items worth less than $10 each (no more than ten of the same item) or up to 20 items worth more than $10 each (no more than three of the same item).
+• If arriving via air or sea: The total value of the above items should not exceed US$1,000, with up to 20 items worth less than US$10 each (no more than ten of the same item) or up to 20 items worth more than US$10 each (no more than three of the same item).

-if arriving via land or water (river / lake): The total value of the above items should not exceed US$500 with up to 20 items worth less than $5 each (no more than ten of the same item) or up to 10 items worth more than $5 each (no more than three of the same item).
+• If arriving via land or water (river/lake): The total value of the above items should not exceed US$500, with up to 20 items worth less than US$5 each (no more than ten of the same item) or up to 10 items worth more than US$5 each (no more than three of the same item).

-In addition to the US$500 limit, travellers can buy goods up to US$1,000 in value at the duty-free shop on arrival at the airport in Brazil and goods up to US$5,00 in value at duty-free shops in Brazil within time periods of 30 days.
+In addition to the US$500 exemption, travellers may purchase goods up to US$1,000 in value at duty-free shops on arrival at Brazilian airports and up to US$500 at other duty-free shops in Brazil within a 30-day period.
 The following limits apply:

-• 12L of alcohol in Brazil plus 24L of alcohol at the port of arrival (no more than 12L of the same kind of alcoholic beverage).
+• 12L of alcohol in Brazil plus 24L of alcohol at the port of arrival (no more than 12L of the same type of alcoholic beverage).